sgdxbc/sgdxbc/README.md

 ### NeoBFT

-Byzantine fault tolerant (BFT) protocols are capable of masking these types of failures, but are rarely deployed due to their performance cost and complexity.
+Byzantine fault tolerant (BFT) protocols are capable of masking sophisticated failures, but are rarely deployed due to their performance cost and complexity.
 In this work, we propose a new approach to designing high performance BFT protocols in data centers.
 By re-examining the ordering responsibility between the network and the BFT protocol, we advocate a new abstraction offered by the data center network infrastructure.
 Feasibility of the design is demonstrated by two hardware implementations - one using HMAC and the other using public key cryptography for authentication - on new-generation programmable switches.